dwarvesf/df-frontend-2023/README.md

 Stay tuned for updates on future assignments!

-## Evaluation Criteria

-We evaluate assignments based on the following criteria:

-- **Timeliness**: The assignment must be submitted by the deadline (based on the time of the last commit in the assignment folder).
-- **Requirements Fulfillment**: The assignment must fulfill all mandatory requirements.

-Our team will thoroughly review your submissions.
-Once evaluated, we will open a GitHub issue on your fork to announce the result and provide feedback on your work.

 ## Assignment Submission

 To submit your assignments, please ensure you have enabled the **Issues** feature in your forked repository.
 If it's disabled by default, you can enable it by navigating to `Settings > General` on your fork.
 Scroll down to the `Features` sub-section and check the `Issues` box.